rwahyudi/svpn-login/README.md

 Once logged in,  you can extract the session ID.

-In Chrome you can open  Developer Tools ( CTRL + SHIFT + I ) , and typed in the following in the Console
+In Chrome you can open  Developer Tools ( CTRL + SHIFT + I ) , go to Console tab , and paste the following line:

 ```javascript
 document.cookie.match(/MRHSession=(.*?); /)[1]